wkandersen/MLOps_99/reports/README.md

 >
 > Answer:

  We implemented automated code quality and formatting rules using Pre-commit CI and GitHub Actions workflows.
-The pre-commit hooks ensure that our code met quality standards before being comitted while the GitHub Actions workflow were used for code formatting.
+The pre-commit hooks ensured that our code met quality standards before being comitted while the GitHub Actions workflow were used for code formatting.
 We used the hooks to remove trailing whitespace, fix end-of-file issues, validate YAML files and to keep the requirements.txt file sorted and consistent.
 We used Ruff for the code formatting to check and automatically format the code on every push or pull request to the main brainch.

 These concepts are important for larger project as they streamline the code making it easier to get an overview of the project.
 It also reduces errors as some errors are detected earlier than they would otherwise.